7saikat7/Hac_2021_special/README.md

 2. You can create issue and comment on them to get assigned
 3. you can create branches if necessary
 4. you can reach out if you want to be a maintiner

+make a image about the project and the service and also provide some more detail about the project